Bob

 ·

-Aviation courses for the Aviation major may delay the conferral or one’s
+or continuation of Aviation courses for the Aviation major may delay the

-Aviation minor are listed at the bottom on one’s checksheet since the courses
+courses for the Aviation minor are listed at the bottom on one’s checksheet since

 How to Take an